 This is the context in which the FASB launched its new standard or Topic, ASC 842.
 ASC 842 seeks to bring all leases onto the balance sheet, and thus close the existing loophole.

 Difference between ASC 840 and ASC 842

-There are a number of critical and fundamental differences between ASC 840 and ASC 842.
+There are several critical and fundamental differences between ASC 840 and ASC 842.

 Definition of a lease

 It doesn’t get more fundamental than this.
-ASC 842 effectively updates the definition of a lease, which, as you can imagine, has tremendous knock-on effects.
+ASC 842 effectively updates the definition of a lease, which has tremendous knock-on effects.

-One of these is the subject of embedded leases – contracts that don’t explicitly contain a lease, but where the circumstances of the agreement meet the definition of a lease per ASC 842.
+One of these is the subject of embedded leases – contracts that do not explicitly contain a lease, but where the circumstances of the agreement meet the lease definition per ASC 842.

 ASC 842 defines a lease as a “contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.”